Marshalhan/TheThreeHuntsman/Premiere/Clips/README.md

 GitHub might be a bad idea for large video files.
-So, I may have git ignore media files in general.
-We should discuss and maybe keep the premiere project synced in GitHub, but attach the source media separately through Google Drive.
+So, I have git ignore large media files in general.
+You will want to obtain the source clips and large video files from Discord.

+Smaller media formats like images are okay to use.